echanlopez/BorderedFJReduction/README.md

 ___
 ## 📌 Citation and DOI

-The **BorderedFJReduction** software is archived in Zenodo and assigned a DOI.
+If you use this software in academic work, please cite it using the following DOIs:

 - **Concept DOI (all versions):** https://doi.org/10.5281/zenodo.18362979
 - **Version-specific DOI (v0.1.2 – recommended):** https://doi.org/10.5281/zenodo.18487436